 Although changes occur in early childhood, age at presentation is often later, and the condition often remains occult until late adolescence or early adulthood.
 In only approximately half of the cases is the diagnosis made before the age of 20 2.

-There is no recognised familial predisposition 3.
+There is no recognized familial predisposition 3.

 - muscle atrophy

-Five patterns have been described 1.
+Five patterns have been described 1:

-Increase in radiotracer uptake is usually present on late phase bone scans 2.
+An increase in radiotracer uptake is usually present on late phase bone scans 2.

 Treatment and prognosis

-Conservative management is often unrewarding, and in severe cases surgical intervention may be required, including tendon release, osteotomies and even amputation 1-3.
+Conservative management is often unrewarding, and in severe cases, surgical intervention may be required, including tendon release, osteotomies and even amputation 1-3.